Sports Massage

 Lymphatic Drainage

-It involves very light-touch, slow, rhythmical pumping techniques and is particularly useful to alleviate swelling associated with injuries, lymphoedema, venous insufficiency, pregnancy and post-surgery.
-It is also used where lymph nodes have been removed or compromised as part of cancer treatment.
+It is particularly useful in alleviating swelling associated with injuries, lymphoedema, venous insufficiency, pregnancy and in post-surgery.
+It may also be used where lymph nodes have been removed or compromised as part of cancer treatment or obstructive disease.

 Cupping